-WFOE Setup Procedure\
+WFOE Setup Procedure

-\ For manufacturing WFOE only.
+^{} For manufacturing WFOE only.

-\\In an effort to simplify company establishment procedures, the government intends to integrate the customs registration with the AMR business registration.
-However, at the time of writing this guide, the reform hadn't yet been fully implemented in practice.
+^{}In an effort to simplify company establishment procedures, the government has decided to cancel the foreign trade dealer/operator filing nationwide starting from December 30, 2022.
+The government also intends to integrate the customs registration with the AMR registration, but the reform hadn't been fully implemented in practice at the time of writing.

-\\\ No separate reporting is needed in cities offering one-stop service such as Shanghai.
+^{} No separate reporting is needed in cities offering one-stop service such as Shanghai.
 The reporting can be conducted contemporaneously after the company name is filed for record.

-\\\\For manufacturing and trading WFOE only.
+^{}For manufacturing and trading WFOE only.